simonallisonuk/docs/career-principles.md

 (and I had the skill and power to change it).
 During these times, I chose to trust my instincts and attempt to make a change and follow the path I thought was correct.
 So far, these have been good decisions.

-This reminds me a bit of the first principle – caring deeply about a subject.
-If I care about a subject, and I know the most about it, and I'm being held accountable for it, I feel I have the right (and obligation!) to make changes in that area that will put it on the best path.

 I will often ask permission in these cases.
 But not always.
 Sometimes you need to put your head down, crank out a solution, then come up for air and show it to folks (and apologize later if needed).
 It's like that saying – it's easier to ask for forgiveness than to ask for permission. 😊